giacomonazzaro/csp_solver/README.md

 Demo applications can be compiled with `make`.

 ### N-queens
-Goal: find an arrangement of N queens on a N by N chessboard so that no two queens threaten each other.
+The goal is to find an arrangement of N queens on a N by N chessboard so that no two queens threaten each other.
 This is a [classic toy problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) in artificial intelligence.
 Example solution for `N = 20`.
 Solve in less than 0.01 seconds.
 ```
 Q • • • • • • • • • • • • • • • • • • •